LLNL/spheral/src/thirdPartyLibs/PYB11Generator/docs/classes.rst

     std::string name;
   };

-This struct can be wrapped in straighforward fashion in PYB11Generator as:
+This struct can be wrapped in straightforward fashion in PYB11Generator as:

 .. code-block:: python